FNBBDevs/bruhanimate/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/termcolor.svg?logo=python&logoColor=FFE873)](https://pypi.org/project/bruhanimate/)

-bruhanimate offers a series of files to aid in rendering out animations in the terminal.
-This is heavily inspisred by the <a href="https://github.com/peterbrittain/asciimatics">Asciimatics</a> package.
-While Asciimatics is the end-all be-all for termianl animations, I figured it would be good practice to go ahead and attempt something like this myself.
+bruhanimate provides a set of tools for creating and rendering animations directly in the terminal.
+Designed for ease of use, this package enables developers to incorporate dynamic animations into command-line applications.
+While drawing inspiration from existing terminal animation libraries, bruhanimate brings a fresh approach and offers a unique set of features tailored for flexibility and creativity in terminal-based projects.

+Inspired by the <a href="https://github.com/peterbrittain/asciimatics">Asciimatics</a> package.

 ## Installation